 The Sleepwalkers have been playing authentic Americana roots rock since 1992.
-They specialize in original American music styles ranging from blues, country, Tex-Mex, Cumbias, and their own brand of roots ock.
+They specialize in original American music styles ranging from blues, country, Tex-Mex, Cumbia, and their own brand of roots rock.

-In 1999 they released their first album Can't Stop Rockin' on Relampago-go records, which earned them positive national reviews, and a nomination for Best Americana album in the San Diego Music Awards.
-Their songs "Dead of Night" and "Vas A Ver!" was included in the movie Ofrenda Desnuda in 2007, which was directed by International Film Award Winner, Guillerma Von Son.
+In 1999 they released their first album Can't Stop Rockin' on Relampago-go records, which earned them positive national reviews, and a nomination for Best Americana album at the San Diego Music Awards.
+Their songs "Dead of Night" and "Vas A Ver!" were included in the movie Ofrenda Desnuda in 2007, which was directed by International Film Award Winner, Guillerma Von Son.